 1 Neutral indicator Lights when the transmission is in

+I Neutral Indicator Lights when the transmission is in

 neutral.
 Lamp Check.

 2 Reverse indicator Lights when the transmission is in

 reverse.
 Lamp Check.

 3 PGM-FI indicator Lights when there is any

 abnormality in the PGM-FI

 (Programmed Fuel Injection)

 system.
 Should also light for a few

 seconds and then go off when the

 ignition switch is turned on.
 If the

 indicator comes on at any other

 time, reduce speed and take your

 vehicle to your dealer as soon as

-112 1 1 1 possible.
+possible.
 Lamp Check.

 4 High coolant Lights when coolant temperature is

+4 -

-temperature indicator high enough to adversely affect the
+temperature high enough to adversely affect the

-Indicator service life of the engine.
+indicator service life of the engine.

 If the high coolant temperature

-indicator comes on while you are riding, immediately bring the
+indicator comes on while you are

+riding, immediately bring the

 vehicle to a stop, turn the engine

 off and let it cool.
-See page 222.
+See page 220.

 Lamp Check.

 5 PS (Electric Power Lights when there is an abnormality

 Steering) indicator in the EPS (Electric Power Steering)

-(TRX420FA6 only) system.
-See page 50.
+- system.
+See page 49.
 Lamp Check.

-L (110 (12017 (0 0111y) System see page so.
-Lamp check.

 6 Multi-function The display includes the following

+0

 display functions.
-Display Check .
+Display Check.

 4WD indicator Shows when the 4WD drive mode

 engages (page 23).

 Gear position Shows the gear position (page 24).

 indicator

 Speedometer Shows riding speed.

 Fuel gauge Shows approximate fuel supply

 available (page 25).

 Digital clock Shows the time (hour and minutes)

 (page 27).

 Odometer Shows accumulated mileage (page

 28).

 Tripmeter Shows mileage per trip (page 28).

 Coolant Shows approximate coolant

 temperature gauge temperature (page 29).

 Hour meter Shows hours and tenths of hours of

 engine operation (page 31).

 Maintenance Shows when specified maintenance

 minder indicator interval is reached (page 32).

-Maintenance Inform when the mileage or
+Maintenance Informs when the mileage or

 tripmeter operating hours on your ATV

 Maintenance hour approaches and passes the interval

 meter specified on the maintenance

 schedule (page 32).